 1 Hotel Central Park’s three story ivy covered facade greets guests on 58th street with nature before they walk through the door.
-Inside, three-dimensional spaces, original detailing and window...
+Inside, three-dimensional spaces, original...
 Read more

 1 Hotel Central Park’s three story ivy covered facade greets guests on 58th street with nature before they walk through the door.
 Inside, three-dimensional spaces, original detailing and windows upon windows of light draw guests and showcase the buildings unique history and beauty.